gaurangsadekar/jcip/notes/chapter2.md

 Reentrancy basically enables a thread holding a lock to request the same lock again, and that lock is granted to the thread.

 ### Guarding State with Locks:
+For each mutable state variable that may be accessed by more than one thread, all accesses to that variable must be performed with the same lock held.
+Then we say that the variable is guarded by the lock.

+A lock doesn't prevent the object from being accessed by other threads, it only prevents any other thread from acquiring the same lock.

+### Liveness and Performance: